Apply between 1 December 2017 and 17 January 2018

 Applicants with an unfinished Bachelor's degree

-The Bachelor's degree or equivalent must be completed well before the programme begins.
-If the degree is not completed by the end of the application period, an applicant can be accepted to the programme on the condition that s/he sends an officially attested copy of the degree certificate to the University by 31 July 2018 (to be confirmed).
+The Bachelor's degree or equivalent must be completed well before the program begins.
+If the degree is not completed by the end of the application period, an applicant can be accepted to the program on the condition that s/he sends an officially attested copy of the degree certificate to the University by 31 July 2018.
 A successful applicant will, in this case, first receive a notification on conditional acceptance and later a letter of acceptance once the officially attested copy of the degree certificate has reached the University.

 This school offers programs in: